 Special rules apply for substantiation of expenses for travel, lodging, and meals.
-The taxpayer must maintain records that include:
+You must maintain records that include:

 - The amount of the expense.

 - The time and place of travel.

 - The business purpose of the expense.

-- The business relationship between the taxpayer and persons entertained.
+- The business relationship between you and persons you pay for.

-Note: For self-employed taxpayers, per diem rates for meals (standard meal allowance) may be used as a standard deduction in place of actual receipts.
+Note: For self-employed individuals, per diem rates for meals (standard meal allowance) may be used as a standard deduction in place of actual receipts.
 Actual receipts must be used for lodging.